280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 **ZMK Studio**

 [ZMK Studio](https://zmk.studio/) allows users to update functionality during runtime.
-It's currently only implemented on the Bluetooth builds.
+It is supported on both Bluetooth and Dongle builds.

 To change the visual layout of the keys, the physical layout must be updated.
 This is the charybdis-layouts.dtsi file, which handles the actual physical positions of the keys.
 Though they may appear to be similar, this is different than the matrix transform file (charybdis.json) which handles the electrical matrix to keymap relationship.